Skip to content

 Echo Adapter Implementation

-Spine uses Echo as the Transport layer. echoContext implements both interfaces.
+Spine uses Echo as the HTTP Transport layer. echoContext implements both ExecutionContext and HttpRequestContext.

 go